Debatte

 Debatte: Journal of Contemporary Central and Eastern Europe is a triannual peer-reviewed academic journal published by Routledge.
-It was established in 1993 as Debatte: Review of Contemporary German Affairs and obtained in current title in 2005, when it merged with Labour Focus on Eastern Europe.
+It was established in 1993 as "Debatte: Review of Contemporary German Affairs" and obtained in current title in 2005, when it merged with Labour Focus on Eastern Europe.
 The editor-in-chief is Andrew Kilmister (Oxford Brookes University).
 The journal covers Central and Eastern European studies, with an emphasis on Germany.

+The "Labour Focus on Eastern Europe" was established in the 1970s and, as per its "statement of aims", its editorial collective included various trends of socialist and Marxist opinion.